JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 icon | string
 deployed | float

+## CDraggableScrollingPanel
+A panel that changes size when you mouse wheel over it. (wtf)

 ## CTFItemCardPanel
 A leftover unused panel that uses Resource/UI/Econ/ItemCardPanel_Series1.res for its contents.
 Could be useful for a #base -esque reusable panel.
 Derives from EditablePanel